Major histocompatibility complex: Discovery

 The first descriptions of the MHC were made by British immunologist Peter Gorer in 1936.
 MHC genes were first identified in inbred mice strains.
 Clarence Little transplanted tumors across different strains and found rejection of transplanted tumors according to strains of host versus donor.
 George Snell selectively bred two mouse strains, attained a new strain nearly identical to one of the progenitor strains, but differing crucially in histocompatibility—that is, tissue compatibility upon transplantation—and thereupon identified an MHC locus.
 Later Jean Dausset demonstrated the existence of MHC genes in humans and described the first human leucocyte antigen, the protein which we call now HLA-A2.
-Some years later Baruj Benacerraf showed that polymorphic MHC genes not only determine an individual’s unique constitution of antigens but also regulate the interaction among the various cells of the immunological system.
-These three scientists have been awarded the 1980 Nobel Prize in Physiology or Medicine for their discoveries concerning “genetically determined structures on the cell surface that regulate immunological reactions”.
+Some years later Baruj Benacerraf showed that polymorphic MHC genes not only determine an individual's unique constitution of antigens but also regulate the interaction among the various cells of the immunological system.
+These three scientists have been awarded the 1980 Nobel Prize in Physiology or Medicine for their discoveries concerning "genetically determined structures on the cell surface that regulate immunological reactions".

 The first fully sequenced and annotated MHC was published for humans in 1999 by a consortium of sequencing centers from the UK, USA and Japan in Nature.
 It was a "virtual MHC" since it was a mosaic from different individuals.
 A much shorter MHC locus from chickens was published in the same issue of Nature.
 Many other species have been sequenced and the evolution of the MHC was studied, e.g. in the gray short-tailed opossum (Monodelphis domestica), a marsupial, MHC spans 3.95 Mb, yielding 114 genes, 87 shared with humans.
 Marsupial MHC genotypic variation lies between eutherian mammals and birds, taken as the minimal MHC encoding, but is closer in organization to that of nonmammals.
 The IPD-MHC Database was created which provides a centralised repository for sequences of the Major Histocompatibility Complex (MHC) from a number of different species.
-The database contains 77 species for the release from 2019-12-19.
+As of the release on December 19, 2019, the database contains information on 77 species.